krystinli/code_snippet_collection/Python_Functions/DataTypes.md

 mapping = dict(zip(range(5), reversed(range(5)))) >>> {0:4, 1:3, 2:2, 3:1, 4:0}

 # default values
 if key in some_dict:
   value = some_dict[key]
 else:
   value = default_value

+# get attribute by default returns None if the key is invalid
 # for this use case, you can do:
 value = some_dict.get(key, default_value)

-# get attribute by default returns None if the key is invalid
+# default dict
 ```

 ## List